CoyoteTechWriter/Probka/README.md

 <br>
 <br>

-10. The website will now ask you to provide more information regarding your company.
+10. You will now be asked to provide more information regarding your company.
 Fill out all the fields.

 > ***Note***: From the “Company size” list, select “1 – self-employed”.